jorshali/developers-guide-to-ai/part4/README.md

 # Setting up the environment

 To set up the environment, you can use `pyenv` and `pyenv-virtualenv` to create a virtual environment for the project.
-After setting up the virtual environment, you can install the required packages using `pip`.
+After setting up the virtual environment, you can install the required packages using `pip install -r requirements.txt`.

 Once you have set up the virtual environment and installed the required packages, you can activate the virtual environment and start a Jupyter notebook server.
 The notebooks can then be accessed through a web browser.